Tabuaeran: History

+On 8 February 1860, a claim was filed by the United States Guano Company under the Guano Islands Act but the United States never took possession of the islands.
+Captain William Wiseman of HMS Caroline formally annexed Fanning to the United Kingdom on 15 March 1888.

 A deep opening, thereafter called the English Channel, was blasted on the west side of the atoll.
 Tabuaeran hosted a station on the Canada-to-Australia section of the All Red Line telegraph cable system, beginning in 1902.
 Fanning Island Post Office opened on 29 November 1902.
-During World War I, the cable station was visited in September 1914 by the Imperial German Navy light cruiser SMS Nürnberg and was severely damaged when a landing force went ashore to put the station out of action.
+During World War I, the cable station was visited in September 1914 by the Imperial German Navy light cruiser SMS Nürnberg and was severely damaged during the Fanning Raid, when a landing force went ashore to put the station out of action.
 In 1939 the atoll was incorporated into the British colony of the Gilbert and Ellice Islands.
 In 1979, it gained independence, becoming part of the Republic of Kiribati.